Jobs & MoneyTax Tips

-Each year around tax time, I go through all of our personal receipts, bank statements, household utilities, and medical bills/receipts in an attempt to stay organized.
-Here are some of the time-saving tips I use to keep all of our personal, household, and tax info organized.
-Plus tips for how long and which tax papers to keep.
+Each year around tax time, I go through our personal receipts, bank statements, household utilities & medical bills/receipts to stay organized.
+Time-saving tips I use

 Even if you haven't been planning on remodeling or upgrading your home, now is definitely the time to take a serious look at the possibilities.
 These tax incentives will go a long way in stretching your budget and will not only pay you back now through tax credits and refunds, but they will continue to pay you back as you save energy in the future!